 We have written this blog post to show you what social proof is, and how you can begin to use social proof to grow your medical comapny.

 By the end of this article, you will be backed with the knowledge you need to nail social proof in your marketing strategy.

 Before we show you how to use social proof to grow your business, it’s imortant that you understand what social proof is as a concept.

 Social proof is also known as ‘social influence’.
-This refers to your potential customers assuming that the actions of others are correct, based on the frequency that they see those actions.
+This refers to your potential patients assuming that the actions of others are correct, based on the freuquency that they see those actions.